-Comparison: Nissin Cup Noodles vs Assari Oishii Noodles
+Nissin Cup Noodles vs. Assari Oishii Noodles

-Nissin Cup Noodle vs Assari Sukuname Noodle
+Nissin Cup Noodle vs. Assari Sukuname Noodle

-Actually, the contents of these Nissin “Assari Sukuname (あっさり少なめ)” cup ramens are almost the same as that of Nissin Soup Noodles, and they have nearly the same ingredients as Nissin Cup Noodles.
+The contents of these Assari Sukuname * (あっさり少なめ) Noodle cups are almost the same as Nissin Soup Noodles, using nearly the same ingredients.

-In terms of the name, the words, “Assari (あっさり)” and “Sukuname (少なめ)” respectively mean “light (taste)” and “a less amount” in Japanese, and in fact, the soup broth of the Assari Sukuname ramen is light in taste compared to Nissin Cup Noodles.
+As the words, Assari (あっさり) and Sukuname (少なめ) respectively mean light and fewer amounts, the soup noodle of the Assari Sukuname ramen is just like that compared to Nissin Cup Noodles.

-Its suggested retail price is just 125 yen, which is cheaper than that of regular Nissin Cup Noodles (180 yen).
+Its suggested retail price is just 125 yen, which is cheaper than regular Nissin Cup Noodles (180 yen).

-By the way, Nissin changed the brand name “Assari Sukuname (あっさり少なめ: light and a less amount)” to “Assari Oishii (あっさりおいしい: light and delicious)” recently, but the contents and price remain unchanged.
+* In July 2018, Nissin changed the name Assari Sukuname (あっさり少なめ) to Assari Oishii (あっさりおいしい: meaning Light and Delicious), but the contents and price remained unchanged.